-It's probably everyone's dream to be their own boss and leave the 9-5 rat race behind and start their own business and most people don't get the opportunity or don't take action.
-In times of economic uncertainty, redundancy may force people (or provide opportunities due to additional funding) to actually realise their business dreams.
+It's probably everyone's dream to be their own boss, leave the 9-5 rat race behind, and start their own business.
+Most people don't get the opportunity or don't take action.
+In times of economic uncertainty, redundancy may force people (or provide opportunities due to additional funding) to realise their business dreams.

-First off, See what business skills are needed to run your own business and decide what business you want to start.
-Once you are ready with your ideas that you believe will work and generate profits for you see what business startup costs you will incur.
+First off, see what business skills are needed to run your own business and decide what business you want to start.
+Once you're ready with your idea you believe will work and generate profits, see what business startup costs you'll incur.

 You may want to develop effective time management skills to ensure you get your business off to a great start and ensure you achieve your overall objectives this year.

-Decide on the Business You Want to Start
+Decide on the Type of Business You Want to Start

-Many people know exactly the type of business they want to start but sometimes it's just the idea of being your own boss that attracts new business owners and any type of business will do!.
-It's best to think about your own skills and knowledge that you can use to develop and implement products and services to your prospective customers that indicates what business may be best for you.
-If you need ideas then see the following.
+Many people know exactly the type of business they want to start.
+But sometimes it's just the idea of being your own boss that attracts new business owners, and any business will do!

-If you don't yet have an idea of what business your skills are best matched towards then these top 10 profitable small businesses to start may provide you with some inspiration to get yourself going today.
+If you don't yet have an idea of the business that best matches your skills, then these top 50 profitable small businesses to start may provide you with some inspiration to get yourself going today.

 Business Start-up Guides

-If you have a teaching qualification or just want to look after pre-school children many people want to start a nursery school business which requires a lot of certification but well worth it.
-Many an entrepreneur dreams of running their own restaurant so check out our guided to starting a restaurant business and you too could be realising your dreams.
+If you have a teaching qualification or just want to look after pre-school children, many people want to start a nursery school business which requires a lot of certification but well worth it.
+Many an entrepreneur dreams of running their own restaurant so check out our guide to starting a restaurant business, and you too could be realising your dreams.

-In these tough times it can be difficult to get new customers and keep the profits flowing so we have the ultimate small business owners guide to survive the recession that covers marketing as well as reducing costs.
+In these tough times, it can be difficult to get new customers and keep the profits flowing.
+Therefore, we have the ultimate small business owner's guide to surviving the recession that covers marketing as well as reducing costs.